CatLoves/DIY_Deep_Learning/README.md

 1. **Passion for deep learning**: The tour to build a customized and reliable deep learning package is time-consuming and challenging, we will not get success without the passion for deep learning.

 2. **Basic knowledge about deep learning**: You need to know the basics of deep learning, like convolution, batch normalization etc. Andrew Ng's deep learning courses are highly recommended: [here](https://github.com/ashishpatel26/Andrew-NG-Notes)

+## Overview on technology roadmap

+Building a customized and reliable deep learning package is a huge workload, which is comprehensive, complex and challenging.
+Survey on technology roadmap is quite important.

 # Development plan